ethereum/EIPs/EIPS/eip_draft_qr_code_data_transmission_protocol.md

 key-data-bytes = bytes .size 33
 chain-code-bytes = bytes .size 32
 ```
-If the chain-code is provided is can be used to derive child keys and if the chain code is not provided it is just a solo key and origin can be provided to indicate the derivation key path.
+If the chain-code is provided, then it can be used to derive child keys but if it isn’t provided, it is simply a solo key and the origin can be provided to indicate the derivation key path.

-### Sending the unsigned data from the watch-only wallet to the offline signer.
+### Sending the unsigned data from the watch-only wallet to the offline signer
-For sending the unsigned data from a watch-only wallet to an offline signer, the new UR type `eth-sign-request` will be introduced for encoding the signing request.
+To send the unsigned data from a watch-only wallet to an offline signer, the new UR type `eth-sign-request` will be introduced to encode the signing request.

 #### CDDL for Eth Sign Request.
 The following specification is written in Concise Data Definition Language [CDDL].